Dexter2099/Dexter2099/README.md

 - 👋 Hi, I’m Dexter.
-- 👀 I’m looking for a role as a Software Developer
 - 🌱 I’m a Masters of Information Technology Graduate from the Queensland University of Technology, majoring in Computer Science
 - 📫 How to reach me: dexter.mehta01@gmail.com
 - Github Page https://dexter2099.github.io/